SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-mobile-app-for-expenses/rule.md

 ---
 type: rule
-title: Do you use the best mobile app for expenses?
+title: Expenses - Do you use the best mobile app for expenses?
 uri: do-you-use-the-best-mobile-app-for-expenses
 authors:
   - title: Ulysses Maclaren